coreos/quay-docs/guides/repo-view.md

 ---
 layout: doc
 sublayout: guide
-title: Working with repositories in the UI
+title: Working with repositories in the browser
 ---

 The repository view provides access to the full information for a given repository.
 It is divided